teaching-FEEC/dgm-2025.2/projects/super-video-decompression/README.md

 3. Face Aware Loss: This loss combines SSIM, Charbonier, and MSE losses, calculated strictly within the regions identified as faces by an initial face detector.
 This attention mechanism requires the creation of specialized batches containing only facial patches and pre computing face bounding boxes for the whole dataset, it required a huge rewrite of the training framework.
 4. Combined Patch Variance: A combination of SSIM, Charbonier, and MSE is measured, employing the same attention mechanism leveraged in the Patch Variance Loss.

+### The Loss Balancing Act

+We balanced the weights of each loss used during training, so that they would value 1 for the compressed image(lq source) and 0 for the original image, when compared to the original image.
+This way, no loss would overpower the others, numerically.
+The risk by doing this balancing is that the gradients may have a too shallow slope to move, when each loss is pointing in a different, antagonizing direction, it may however lead into directions that improve all losses at times, so the actual benefit or disavantage of the Loss Balancing Act is very hard to measure.

 ### Evaluation Methodology
 Evaluation will utilize both quantitative and perceptual metrics to determine if the objectives were met.